-- Experience working closely with financial reports and bank statements.
+- Experience working with young people.

 - Great written and verbal communication skills.
 We are looking for someone with excellent interpersonal skills who can be effective playing a role on a team.

-- An understanding of racial equity and the Seattle Globalist’s mission to elevate diverse voices through media.
+- An understanding of racial equity and The Seattle Globalist’s mission to elevate diverse voices through media.

 - Integrity: Sets and exemplifies high ethical standards and holds self and others accountable for conduct.

 - Comfort operating within the digital media space.